ymfah/Better-Vanilla-Hullmods/README.md

 - 0.7.2 - Fixed issue where the The Magnanimous, Excellent, Glorious and Auspicious Supreme Chief Overlord President Executive Gas Station Manager Phillip Andrada's mod gave 700% CR instead of 7.

+- 0.7.3 - Fixed ATC bug.
+Temporarily removed interaction with HBI and ill advised due to CTD.
+Can still be built in.

 Modified hullmods.

 - Heavy Ballistics Integration